ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 Although `Seq.cons x seq` and `Seq.Cons (x, seq)` are the same, `Seq.cons` is a function and `Seq.Cons` is a variant's constructor, which is not the same in OCaml.
 This can lead to subtle bugs.
 This section illustrates this.
 <!--
-No need to introduce another mathematical sequence, we can re-use earlier examples (better for pedagogy):
+No need to introduce another mathematical sequence, we can reuse earlier examples (better for pedagogy):
 ```
 let rec ints n = Seq.cons n (ints (n+1))
 ```